Paeonia × suffruticosa: Cultivation

 In order to propagate the bush, the seeds are collected in June when the seed pods split.
-They are air-dried for a few days and are then stored in moist soil before planting out during autumn.
+They are air-dried for a few days and then stored in moist soil before planting out during autumn.
 If the pods are fully dried out, it is more difficult for the seeds to sprout.
-Seeds that are harvested late or allowed to dry completely will not produce roots until the following spring and then do not send up shoots for another year.
+Seeds that are harvested late or allowed to dry completely will not produce roots until the following spring, and then do not send up shoots for another year.
 Ideally, the plant should be planted in fertile, humus-rich soil with plenty of organic matter (in USDA zones 3 to 8).

 Paeonia × suffruticosa grows in both full sun to dappled shade.
 However, the plant blooms best in dappled shade with 3 to 4 hours of sunlight.
 When grown in full sun, it is essential to provide adequate moisture to the plant.
 Generally, the tree requires very little pruning, but it is necessary to cut off dead branches, and to cut off any sprouts that are suckers from the herbaceous root stock.